-Beginning January 1, 2020, most business industries and every tax structure doing business in Oregon are subject to the Corporate Activity Tax (CAT).
-It does not matter whether your business is taxed as a C Corporation, S Corporation, partnership, trust, or sole proprietorship.
-While hospitals, not-for-profit organizations, and governmental entities are not subject to CAT, most others engaging in activities creating a taxable presence in Oregon by meeting substantial nexus tests that have taxable commercial activity above the threshold are subject to the CAT.
+Since January 1, 2020, most business industries and every tax structure doing business in Oregon has been subject to the Corporate Activity Tax.
+It does not matter whether your business is taxed as a C Corporation, S Corporation, partnership, trust, or sole proprietor.
+While hospitals, not-for-profit organizations, and governmental entities are not subject to the tax, most others engaging in activities creating a taxable presence in Oregon (by meeting substantial nexus tests that have taxable commercial activity above the threshold) are subject to the tax.

-What is the CAT?
+What is the Corporate Activity Tax?

-A tax of 0.57% will be imposed on businesses with taxable commercial activity in excess of \$1 million, plus an additional tax of \$250.
+A tax of 0.57% is imposed on businesses with taxable commercial activity in excess of \$1 million plus an additional tax of \$250.